Band geometry from position-momentum duality at topological band crossings: Position-momentum duality

-The individual components of quantum metric are usually complicated and hard to interpret.
+The individual components of the quantum metric are usually complicated and hard to interpret.
 Nevertheless, the trace of quantum metric takes a profound form \cite{lin21prb} \beeq \Tr g_{\mbf k}=\epvl{|\mbf r|^2}, \eneq where the expectation value $\epvl{\cdots}=\braket{u_{\mbf k}}{\cdots}{u_{\mbf k}}$ of momentum-space Laplacian $|\mbf r|^2$ is measured.
 Significantly, this quantity captures the ``dual energy'' of a free particle in momentum space, which carries a half-unity ``dual mass'' and experiences the Berry connection.
 We thus establish a position-momentum duality between the band geometry and the free-particle motion under gauge field.
 The duality presents a feasible solution to the interpretation of the band geometry.
 If the duality leads to a simple free-particle model with well-studied solution, the trace of quantum metric can be understood under a direct inference.

-Similar concept of position-momentum duality was proposed previously in the context of harmonic traps \cite{wu11cpl,price14prl,ozawa16prb} and fractional Chern insulators \cite{claassen15prl,lee17prb}.
+A similar concept of position-momentum duality was proposed previously in the contexts of harmonic traps \cite{wu11cpl,price14prl,ozawa16prb} and fractional Chern insulators \cite{claassen15prl,lee17prb}.
 These works adopted the confinement potential $V(\mbf r)\sim |\mbf r|^2$ to insert the band-geometry contribution into the actual electronic energy.
 In comparison, our analysis directly identifies the trace of quantum metric as the true dual energy in momentum space.
 This deepens the comprehension of the band geometry as the dual free-particle theory of general bands.